Playing Dress Up

 One of my favorite things about fashion is the ability it grants us to assume different identities.
 I have always appreciated that in a gesture as simple as changing my skirt, I could metamorphose from preppy book nerd with propensity towards fresh cut carrots to professional female ping pong player with Tom Hanks’ name tattooed to my ass.
 This, even if I am neither of the two.

-Before leaving for Coachella this past weekend, I decided I would not to dress like a parody of myself (or, you know, the lovechild of a native American/hippie romance on acid).
-In looking back at previous festival photos, I had to ask myself why I thought a flower crown paired with an airy tent-shaped tank, shorts teetering on denim underwear and heavy black combat boots seemed so damn novel last year.
-This year, I was hyper-cognizant of what I did not want to look like and as the weekend went on, held that up against what many of the more adventurous show goers did look like.
+On my last trip to Coachella, I decided I would not to dress like a parody of myself (or, you know, the lovechild of a native American/hippie romance on acid).
+In looking back at previous festival photos, I had to ask myself why I thought a flower crown paired with an airy tent-shaped tank, shorts teetering on denim underwear and heavy black combat boots seemed so damn novel in prior years.
+I became hyper-cognizant of what I did not want to look like and as the weekend went on, held that up against what many of the more adventurous show goers did look like.

 My deduction: Coachella is a desert themed Halloween party that may or may not demarcate the inauguration of summer.
 (For those of us from the east coast, at least.)
 Some people hate this and there is no question that the media has had a field day mocking what the festival has become in a most enjoyably comical fashion but 200,000 people later, I have to wonder: is getting dressed up for Coachella precisely where the magic lies?